borkshop/shon/README.md

 console.log('Airpseed:', config.airspeed);
 ```

+The square brackets around the flags denote that the flag is optional but the
+argument is not.

 ## Cut

 The cut command accepts two optional arguments with custom default values, a
 custom converter, and a custom validator.
+The square brackets around the flag and argument denote that the argument is
+optional and must be specified with the flag.

 ```js
 'use strict';